Visualization of Asymptomatic Atherosclerotic Disease for Optimum Cardiovascular Prevention (VIPVIZA)

 |Official Title:||Direct VIsualiZAtion of Asymptomatic Atherosclerotic Disease for Optimum Cardiovascular Prevention.
 A Population Based Pragmatic Randomised Controlled Trial Within Västerbotten Intervention Programme (VIP) and Ordinary Care.|

-- Hospitalizations due to stroke [ Time Frame: Five years ] [ Designated as safety issue: No ]Data will be collected from computerized medical records from hospital care in the county, regional quality registry on stroke and from the In-patient registry at the National Board of Health and Welfare.
+- Hospitalizations due to stroke and myocardial infarctions [ Time Frame: 5 and 10 years ]Data will be collected from computerized medical records from hospital care in the county and from the In-patient registry at the National Board of Health and Welfare.

-- Hospitalizations due to revascularizations [ Time Frame: Five years ] [ Designated as safety issue: No ]Data will be collected from computerized medical records from hospital care in the county and from the In-patient registry at the National Board of Health and Welfare.
+- Hospitalizations due to revascularizations [ Time Frame: 5 and 10 years ]Data will be collected from the Causes of Deaths registry at the National Board of Health and Welfare.

-- Hospitalizations due to myocardial infarctions [ Time Frame: Five years ] [ Designated as safety issue: No ]Data will be collected from computerized medical records from hospital care in the county, regional quality registry on myocardial infarctions and from the In-patient registry at the National Board of Health and Welfare.
+- Total mortality [ Time Frame: 5 and 10 years ]Data will be collected from computerized medical records from hospital care in the county, regional quality registry on myocardial infarctions and from the In-patient registry at the National Board of Health and Welfare.

 - Pharmacological treatment, composite outcome [ Time Frame: 1, 3 and 5 years after baseline ]

 Prescriptions of medications for hypertension, diabetes and dyslipidemia.
 Data collected from computerized medical records in primary and hospital care in the county.